Darky-Lucera/FontRenderer/README.md

 // Draw a colored text of height fontSize in your buffer at pos (posX, posY) font.DrawText(text, fontSize, color32, bufferDest, bufferDestStride, posX, posY);
 ```

+**Note:** As we are rendering only once per glyph per fontSize, user must configure Antialias params at beginning.

 # Font Renderer external dependencies